-- Your procedure site may be sore or tender as the local anesthesia wears off.
-Mild pain should get better in 1 to 2 days.
-If you are still experiencing a lot of pain after 2 days, call your clinic.
-See "Who to Call" on page 2. - Your skin may be stained at the procedure site.
+- Your procedure site may be sore or tender as the local anesthesia (numbing medicine) wears off. - Mild pain should get better in 1 to 2 days. - Your skin may be stained at the biopsy site.
 This is from the disinfectant.
 It will wash off.